WorldHealthOrganization/tng-key-sync/Readme.md

 | Argument Number | Description                                                           | Example |
 |-----------------|-----------------------------------------------------------------------|---------|
 | 0               | CertificateType to persist (one of AUTHENTICATION, UPLOAD, CSCA, DSC) | DSC     |

+### SaveTrustedIssuersInDb

+Final step to persist processed trusted issuers in database.
+No arguments required.
+It will only save trusted issuers which are signed and have a alpha-2 country code.

 ### SignCertificates